kohirens/version-release/README.md

 ## Features

-1. Supports CircleCI pipelines.
+* Integrate with existing CircleCI pipelines.
-2. Auto update the change log from Git commit messages based on conventional commits then merge into the main trunk.
-3. Auto publish a release tag on GitHub.
+* Automated change log publishing.
+* Automated GitHub release publishing.

 ## How It Works

-**CircleCI Integration**
+1. Automatically update the change log from Git commit messages based on conventional commits.
+2. Automatically commit, branch and then merge any CHANGELOG.md updates into a trunk (named or ref) of your choosing.
+3. Automatically publish a new release tag on GitHub (will fail if the calculated release already exists).

+## CI/CD Pipeline Integration

+Make use of the Auto Version Release Docker image to integrate with any pipeline.

+### CircleCI

-You will need to integrate CircleCI and GitHub so that Circle CI workflows can write to your repository on your behalf.
+You will need to allow CircleCI read/write permissions to your GitHub repository, which can be done with these steps.

 1. [Set up a personal access token on GitHub] to allow CircleCI to make GitHub API request on your behalf.
-2. [Generate an SSH key for your repository] to grant CircleCI write access to your repository.
-3. Add or edit `.circleci/config.yml` to:
+2. Edit `.circleci/config.yml` to:
    1. Update the change log by extracting changes from (conventional) commits messages.
    2. Make a pull request and with the updated changes then auto merge them.
    3. Perform a release if the changes warrant one.

-See this repository's [.circleci/config.yml] for example.
+See the [Version Release Orb] documentation for an example.

 ## Resources